20 SepNext Meeting

 Boomer Summit 2017- Live Well!Saturday, October 14, 2017 at 8:00am

-Join thought leaders from around the national for this exciting and collaborative event for Boomers and beyond.
-Boomer Summit is presented in partnership with Next, The Birmingham Shopping District, The Baldwin Public Library and the City of Birmingham.
+Join thought leaders from around the nation for this exciting and collaborative event for Boomers and beyond.
+Boomer Summit is presented in partnership with Next, The City of Birmingham, The Baldwin Public Library and The Principal Shopping District.

 Also featuring a Vendor Showcase before, during and after the event with local businesses, life-long learning opportunities and nonprofits focused on the amenities, services and resources available to Baby Boomers and people of all ages interested in living well! .Location: Seaholm High School Auditorium.
 Showcase & Registration begins at 8:00 - Program begins at 9:00

 Valubale but Tenses ConversationsMonday, October 16, 2017 at 1:00pm